mwhesse/dirigera-moodz/README.md

 *   **IKEA Dirigera Integration**: Direct local control of your smart lights for minimal latency.
 *   **Customizable Effects**: Adjust sensitivity, color modes, and intensity.
 *   **Dynamic Mood Scenes**: Choose from a variety of preset scenes like "Savanna Sunset", "Arctic Aurora", "Bangkok Morning", "Sukhumvit Nights", and more, to instantly set the ambiance with themed light effects and gradients.
+*   **2D Room Layout Editor**: Visually position your lights on an interactive canvas, add virtual walls to define your room layout, toggle light labels, and control light participation in scenes directly from the map.
+*   **Spatial Dynamic Scenes**: Leverage the 2D room layout to create advanced lighting effects.
+Experience linear waves (e.g., "Deep Ocean"), radial pulses, or gradients (e.g., "Savanna Sunset") that travel across your physical lights based on their mapped positions.
+*   **Real-time Scene Visualizer**: A dynamic canvas that animates your light positions and colors in real-time.
+Automatically appears as a full-screen modal when a scene is playing, providing an immersive overview of your lighting effects.
+*   **Multi-Client Sync & Remote Access**: Connect multiple devices (e.g., PC, iPad, phone) to the dev server simultaneously.
+All clients remain synchronized, displaying live updates.
+Supports remote connections from devices on the same network.
 *   **Browser-based Audio Capture**: Works with any audio source (Spotify, YouTube, Apple Music, etc.) played in your browser.

 ## Tech Stack